aliibrahim123/neocomp.js/docs/litedom/core.md

 	replaceWith (node: LiteNode | string): LiteNode;
 }
 ```
-`remove` remove the node from parent.
+`remove`: remove the node from parent.

-`replaceWith` replace the node in parent with the given node.
+`replaceWith`: replace the node in parent with the given node.

 **note:** this functions fail silently if there is no parent.